 << None < None | Subsidiary Grooves > Lubyanka >>

 One of the classic, must-do routes of the UK, but not a route to be underestimated.
+Although never desperate, the route finding is testing.
 Scramble up rightwards to below and left of a triangular overhang which is below a grassy terrace.

 1) 4a, 20m.
 Follow the well-travelled slab up and left to a ledge at 10m.
 Climb a short corner for 3m and move right across a slab, round a rib and up to a stance on a pulpit.

 2) 4b, 25m.
-Follow the tricky rightward-leaning gangway on the right to reach Subsidiary Grooves.
-Follow this for a few metres, then traverse left on a ledge to reach a corner and blunt arete overlooking the large gully.
-Gear at foot level for the belay.
+Follow the tricky rightward-leaning gangway to a chimney groove, climb this for a few metres, often damp, then traverse left on a ledge to reach a corner and blunt arete overlooking the large gully.

 3) 4a, 15m.
-Climb the blunt arete and move diagonally right to a triangular ledge in a corner.
+Climb the blunt arete and move diagonally right to the left-hand end of a large triangular ledge in a corner.

-4) 4b, 25m.
-The big pitch!
+4) 4b, 20m.
+The big pitch, which is a little loose in places.
 Drop down a little way, then climb up the pinnacle on the left.
 From the top of the pinnacle, step left onto the steep wall.
 Pull up into a niche and head round the corner on the left to gain a steep arete.
-Follow this until it is possible to step across the chimney and gain a short slab.
+Follow this until it is possible to step left across the chimney and gain a short slab.

 5) 4a, 25m.
-Move up to an overhang, then step across left, passing a broken chimney to gain the base of a large slab that overlooks the large gully.
+The out-there slab.
+Move up to an overhang, then step across left, passing a broken chimney to gain the base of a big slab that overlooks the large gully.
 Climb the exposed left edge of the slab on good holds to a stance.

 6) 30m.
-Climb leftwards to a ledge, follow the slab on the right, scramble up easy ground to finish.
+Climb leftwards to a ledge, follow the slab on the right then scramble up easy ground to finish.